FredHutch/FHBig/events.md

 ---
 # Events

+## FredHutch Wiki Project

+We have an on-going [wiki project](https://fredhutch.github.io/wiki/) lead by Amy, Jorden and Ben.
+We will meeet regularly on Thursday at 1:10 - 2pm in M4-A220.
+Join us on wiki-contributors channel on FHBig Slack Workspace to chat about your ideas.

+---

 ## Data Science Affinity Group and FHBig Seminar, May 21, 2018
 __The Future is Now: Current Topics in Biomedical Data Science and Bioinformatics Outreach for Scientists__